orlandocaraballo/sei/21-enhanced-css-using-sass/21-presenting-applications.md

 - What is the goal of the application?
 - How did you go about achieving your goal?
-- Highlight key features that makes your app unique
+- What key features make your app unique?
 - What design choices did you have to make along the way?
 - What were some of the challenges you encountered?
 - What feature are you most proud of?